 The problem isn’t quite on the same scale as fast fashion, but industry experts say it’s a growing issue.

-Your shutters are going to be still looking beautiful long after curtains have come down and been binned or hidden away in a cupboard.
+Your shutters are going to still look beautiful long after curtains have come down and been binned or hidden away in a cupboard.

 Moreover, you can work with Shuttercraft confidently, knowing that the materials used are from sustainable sources.